shreya399/FizzBuzz/README.md

 - [ ] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
 Try to come up with a list of at least five things that strike you as either similar to or different from Python.
+1. The class initialization is different for e.g. class main(str) -> None would be oublic static void main ...
+2. the for loop condition is in brackets and formatted using smeicoloons to seperate conditions
+3. The type of variable is expilicitly stated e.g. boolean divisibleby3 instead of just divisibleBy3
+4. both use print and the string in brackets to print
+5. curly brackets used to seperate if, else if, and else.

 Tip: IntelliJ works just like PyCharm, so you can place breakpoints and step through the code using the debugger in the same way.
 You might find it informative to try stepping through the code to see what it is doing on a few iterations.